lethargilistic/blog/0018-the-academic-bates-motel.md

 - being abnormal is a crime punishable by public humiliation.

 This is on top of further fact that essentially all of these children's work will be thrown away after being graded.
-This proves to the child without ever quite telling them explicitly that what they create with their time and labor if for their unquestionable superior's benefit and not their own.
+This proves to the child without ever quite telling them explicitly that what they create with their time and labor is for their unquestionable superior's benefit and not their own.
 Now, I ask you, do the birds sing just because they believe a human, christened with intelligence, will be there to score it with an alphabet that skips 'E' just to make sure the prisoners and guests will know they've truly Failed?
 When I was in school, the wardens made a big deal about also dropping 'D' because it was a redundant non-passing score.
-Once dedicated to this system of scoring, it seems like the wardens thought making the sorting system more efficient was a more salient goal than measuring granular levels of student's actual learning.
+Once dedicated to this system of scoring, it seems like the wardens thought making its student sorting more efficient was a more salient goal than measuring granular levels of student's actual learning.
 It is the same with plagiarism norms.

 When I naively presume that the purpose of academic writing is to inform and persuade the public about things of importance, I am told that